Growing Vegetables in Containers

 Container Size

-The size of the container is extremely important when growing vegetables in containers.
+The success of your container gardening venture will depend largely on container choice.
+The right pot size is extremely important when growing vegetables in containers.
 A container that is too small will constrict the roots, dry out too quickly, and reduce overall yields.
-It is far better to have a container that is too large than too small.
+It's far better to have a container that is too large than too small.

 Greens have shallow root systems.
-They do well in bowl shaped containers that are not too deep.
-A good depth for greens is a container about 12 inches deep in the center.
+They do well in bowl shaped containers that are about 12 inches deep at the center and have a large planting surface.

 When growing tomatoes in containers, remember they have deep roots.
 Look for foam containers that look like stone to reduce weight.
 Glazed ceramic works well for tomatoes and peppers but the pots are very heavy.